Delta Lake provides ACID transaction guarantees between reads and writes. This means that:

 - For supported storage systems, multiple writers across multiple clusters can simultaneously modify a table partition and see a consistent snapshot view of the table and there will be a serial order for these writes.

-- Readers continue to see a consistent snapshot view of the table that the Apache Spark job started with, even when a table is modified during a job.
+- Readers will continue to see the consistent snapshot view of the table that the <DBROrSpark> job started with, even when the table is modified during the job.

 Delta Lake uses optimistic concurrency control to provide transactional guarantees between writes.
 Under this mechanism, writes operate in three stages: